PrincetonUniversity/HPC_R_Workshop/06_MKL_as_BLAS/README.md

 much improved performance.

-The one caveat (and what makes this a sometimes solution), is that efficiency drops of precipitiously beyond 2-4 cores, as the MKL can only sub in for so much.
+The one caveat (and what makes this a sometimes solution), is that efficiency drops off precipitously beyond 2-4 cores, as the MKL can only sub in for so much.
 You should attempt some short tests of your code if possible to determine the optimum core count that trades efficiency for the right number of cores, otherwise you'll waste more time in